scionproto/scion/doc/Metrics.md

 Each component is mapped to a single metrics struct.
 The struct exposes methods to interact with the metrics.
 Labels are provided as a struct.
 This allows reasonable static checking at compile time.
-Label strucst should have to suffix `Labels`.
+Label structs should have the suffix `Labels`.
 Label structs can be shared between components if they contain the same label set.